Two males on bikes, riding along beach path.

 Aerial map of Bal Harbour showing designated areas where electric mobility devices are prohibited.

-ENFORCEMENT & PENALITIES
+ENFORCEMENT & PENALTIES

 Violations of this ordinance may result in a civil citation.